jpbriend/mobile-deposit-api-devoxx2017/README.md

 ![](images/pipeline.png)

 Jenkins is now going to scan the branches/ PR in the repository and look for Jenkinsfile files.
 When a Jenkinsfile is found, a Pipeline is created.
-Jenkins should have detected the _master_ branch and should have started building the job.
+Jenkins should have detected the _kuberbetes_ branch and should have started building the job.

 ![](images/branch_indexing.png)